 Do you struggle to get things done at work?
 An article published in the muse finds the average worker wastes three hours per eight-hour workday.
 That’s over 700 billion dollars salary cost to employers in a year.
 Those statistics make devising a time-management strategy imperative for both employees and managers.
 Fortunately, there are simple steps you can take to navigate tight schedules unshaken, reduce stress, and improve productivity at work.

 Identify How You Spend Your Time and Energy

 The first step toward increasing your productivity at work is by determining how you spend your time.
 Do you spend too much time replying to emails?
-Does the bulk of your time goes to chatting with colleagues at the water cooler?
-Failure to identify where your time goes increase your likelihood of focusing disproportionately on minor things.
+Does the bulk of your time go to “water cooler chatting?”
+Failure to identify where your time goes increases your likelihood of focusing disproportionately on minor things.
 Boosting your productivity in the workplace means devising a goal-setting strategy, which implies a clear inventory of your current situation.
 So, your first task after reading this is to keep tabs on how you spend every minute in the office.

 Prioritizing means determining which activities to complete in order of importance.
 What are three tasks you must finish before leaving the office?
 In my case, when I have to turn in my sales forecast to my manager, everything else is secondary.

 To avoid getting bogged down in unimportant tasks, create a must-do list with your most important tasks at the top.
 Never wait for a task to be urgent to make it a priority.
 Decide proactively what is urgent and get them done.
 We often blame our unproductiveness on demanding bosses or high workloads without realizing that if we had prioritized effectively, we would have reached our goals without having to work overtime.

 Create a Daily Schedule around Your Einstein Window—and Stick with It